Your Guide To Preventing A Hangover

 Hangover

 The morning-after is always a scary phenomenon.
 Especially if you’ve chugged down barrels full of alcohol last night.
 Your head feels heavy and your mouth feels drier than the Sahara.
-Water’s in the kitchen, but it feels like its miles away.
+Water’s in the kitchen, but it feels like it’s miles away.
 You’re kind of hungry.
 But the stomach is throwing tantrums.
 You might throw up.
 You grunt in pain as you analyze the consequences of your overindulgence.
 Your hangover is working overtime, and you only wish you could’ve prevented it.
 Worry not, we’ve got you covered!

 The science behind hangovers is quite intriguing, but we’ll have to write another article to cover the vast topic.
 While hangovers cannot be prevented completely, there are a few tips and tricks that will help you prevent it to a great extent.
 Let’s dive deep into it.